hawkinsw/medava/README.md

 But, like good computer scientists, we always want more!
 Why can't our `Transporter` class support transporting something other than `Medicine`s?
 After all, a semi truck or a Sprinter van can hold pretty much anything in their cargo space.
 Why is our simulation limited to creating transporters that can only move medicines?
 A great question!

 What field in the `Transporter` class is responsible for simulating the cargo space?
 The `goods` field!
-We declared it as a `List` and then assigned it an instance of a subclass (although we would really like it to be a subtype) of the `abstract` `List` class, the `ArrayList`.
+We declared it as a `List` and then assigned it an instance of a subclass (which we assessed to also be, techically, a subtype according to the Java specification) of the `abstract` `List` class, the `ArrayList`.
 Remember that `List` and it's subclass `ArrayList` are generic classes.
 They require a type parameter when they are being declared and instantiated.
 The type parameter defines the type of the entity that the `List` (in our case, an `ArrayList`) can hold.
 At this point, our `Transporter`'s `goods` is declared to hold instances of the `Medicine` class (or one of its subclasses).

 To make our `Transporter` more flexible, we are going to need to define a class from which anything that we can put in a `Transporter` will descend!
 If we want the `Transporter` to support transporting both `Medicine`s and, say, `Paint`s, perhaps we could conjure up the notion that both `Medicine` and `Paint` are forms of chemical compounds.
 We could define a class `ChemicalCompound` and say that `Medicine` and `Paint` derive from `ChemicalCompound` so that the `Transporter` could carry both when its cargo (`goods`) is declared to hold only instances of that type (or subclasses, of course).

 You can see, though, how quickly we will reach the limits of credulity.
 For instance, if want to define a `Transporter` that supports safely transporting shelter pets and fine art, we are going to have a hard time coming up with a class from which they can both descend -- without it seeming totally absurd!

-The good news it that Java helps us out.
+The good news is that Java helps us out.
 Every class defined in Java implicitly inherits from the `Object` class!
 The `Object` class is at the root of the inheritance hierarchy and all classes descend therefrom.

 ## Upgrading `Transporter`

 Let's take advantage of this fact and update the `Transporter` to support transporting *any* type of entity.
-First, let's change the declaration of the `items` field:
+First, let's change the declaration of the `goods` field:

 ```Java
     private List<Object> goods;